darkside1337/memorycardgame/README.md

 ## Deployment

-This project is deployed and can be accessed at [DEPLOYED_LINK_HERE].
+This project is deployed and can be accessed at [https://main--bejewelled-arithmetic-49441a.netlify.app/].
 Enjoy playing the React Memory Card Game!